AightA/SpaceX-API/README.md

 1. Use Axios instead of Fetch
 2. Organize components structure
+3. Use Redux or Context to share data values
-3. Refactor the code
+4. Refactor the code
-4. Add tests
+5. Add tests
-5. Include more Accessibility options
+6. Include more Accessibility options

 ## Deployed on netlify